dfusionai/private-social-lens-compute-job-template/README.md

 ### Example Job Query Result Processing Workflow

+1. Retrieve injected input (by the Compute Engine) from environment variables with the `ContainerParams` class.
-1. Query data from `results` table of `/mnt/input/query_results.db` with SQLite.
+2. Query data from the Query Engine with the `QueryEngineClient` helper.
-2. Run custom logic to process (transform / aggregate / …) query results.
+3. Implement custom logic to process (transform / aggregate / ...) query results through the `results` table of the downloaded SQLite `query_results.db`.
-Write generated Artifacts to the `/mnt/output` directory for later download by the application builder / job owner wallet through the Compute Engine API.
+4. Write generated Artifacts to the `/mnt/output` directory for later download by the application builder / job owner wallet through the Compute Engine API.

 ### Submitting Compute Instructions For DLP Approval